Specialty Certificates of Added Qualifications (CAQs)

 To qualify, PAs must first satisfy two basic pre-requisites: (1) current PA-C certification and (2) possession of a valid, unrestricted license to practice as a PA in at least one jurisdiction in the United States or its territories, or unrestricted privileges to practice as a PA for a government agency.
 (Note: If a PA holds licenses in multiple states, all of the licenses must be unrestricted.)

-Then the CAQ process includes four core requirements: (1) Category 1 specialty CME, (2) one to two years of experience, (3) procedures and patient case experience appropriate for the specialty, and (4) a specialty exam.
+The CAQ has four core requirements: (1) Category 1 specialty CME, (2) one to two years of experience in the specialty, (3) an attestation of knowledge and skills, and (4) a specialty exam.

 The cost of this program is just $350, including a $100 administrative fee and a $250 exam registration fee.

-Once awarded, a CAQ will be valid for a period of ten years (provided that licensure status and PA-C certification are maintained).
+Once awarded, a CAQ will be valid for ten years (provided that licensure status and PA-C certification are maintained).